ldaume/headless-chrome/README.md

 | webdriver.chrome.binary | The path to the chrome binary             | /usr/bin/google-chrome-unstable | :white_check_mark: |
 | chrome.window.size      | The window size as string: "width,height" |           "1920,1200"           |        :x:         |

+### Chrome

+Use Chrome version 60.

+For Windows one could use the portable App from [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).

+### ChromeDriver

+Use the ChromeDriver version 2.30 which is available [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).

 ## Maven

 ### Repo